si-yo/WebKivy/README.md

 ⸻

 Why?
-• No installation: Your Kivy app becomes a simple HTML + JS bundle.
+• No installation: Your Kivy app becomes a simple HTML + JS bundle.</br>
-• Instant demo: Share a link or a .zip file, and the public can test it immediately.
+• Instant demo: Share a link or a .zip file, and the public can test it immediately.</br>
-• Isolation: Python code runs in Pyodide's WebAssembly sandbox; no risk to the OS or system environment.
+• Isolation: Python code runs in Pyodide's WebAssembly sandbox; no risk to the OS or system environment.</br>
 • Learning: Ideal for workshops or MOOCs where learners only have a browser at their disposal.

 ⸻